Cyme (Aeolis): 5th century BC

 By the 5th century BC, Cyme was one of the 12 established Ionian colonies in Aeolis.
 Herodotus (4.138) mentions that one of the esteemed voters deciding whether or not to support Militiades the Athenian in his plan to liberate the Ionian Coast from Persian rule in (year BC) was Aristagoras of Cyme.
 Aristagorus campaigned on the side of Histiaeus the Milesian with the tyrants Strattis of Chios, Aeaces of Samos and Laodamas of Phocaea in opposing such an initiative arguing instead that each tyrant along the Ionian Coast owed their position to Darius King of Persia and that liberating their own cities would encourage democracy over tyranny.
 Cyme eventually came under the control of the Persian Empire following the collapse of the Lydian Kingdom at the hands of Cyrus the Great.
 Herodotus is the principal source for this period in Greek history and has paid a great deal of attention to events taking place in Ionia and Aeolis.

 When Pactyes, the Lydian general, sought refuge in Cyme from the Persians the citizens were between a rock and a hard place.
-As Herodotus records, they consulted the Greek god Apollo (supporting the claim that they were of Ionic not eastern culture), who said after much confusion through an oracle that he should be handed over.
+As Herodotus records, they consulted the Greek god Apollo (supporting the claim that they were of Ionic not eastern culture), who after much confusion said through an oracle that he should be handed over.
 However, a native of Cyme questioned Apollo's word and went back to the oracle himself to confirm if indeed Apollo wanted the Cymians to surrender Pactyes.
-Not wanting to come to grief over the surrender of Pactyes, nor wanting the ill-effects of a Persian siege (confirms Cyme was a fortified city capable of self-defence) they avoided dealing with the Persians by simply sending him off to Mytilene on the island of Lesbos, not far from their city.
+Not wanting to come to grief over the surrender of Pactyes, nor wanting the ill-effects of a Persian siege (a statement confirming Cyme was a fortified city capable of self-defence, as otherwise a siege would be unnecessary) they avoided dealing with the Persians by simply sending him off to Mytilene on the island of Lesbos, not far from their city.